argzdev/issue3114/README.md

 - Clone project
 - Open project
 - Go to Terminal
-- Uncommenting `com.google.firebase:firebase-perf-ktx` version `20.0.0` then run run `./gradlew module:connectedCheck`, will show the error
+- run `./gradlew module:connectedCheck`, will show the error
-- Uncommenting `com.google.firebase:firebase-perf-ktx` version `19.1.1` then run run `./gradlew module:connectedCheck`, will not show the error
+- Comment out version `20.0.0` and uncomment version `19.1.1` of `com.google.firebase:firebase-perf-ktx` in `/{project}/module/build.gradle` then run `./gradlew module:connectedCheck`, will that older version is working.
+-
 ### Summary
 - Error: `java.lang.IllegalStateException: Default FirebaseApp is not initialized in this process com.argz.module.test.
 Make sure to call FirebaseApp.initializeApp(Context) first.` is encountered
 - Issue is present on `com.google.firebase:firebase-perf-ktx` version > `20.0.0`